DioneSunochio/responsive-web-design/survey-form/README.md

 ## **Course Responsive Web Design (freeCodeCamp)** 🧑🏻‍🚀🚀

 ### This is one of the required projects to earn course certification.
-For this project, you will build a survey form to collect data from your users.
+For this project, I will build a survey form to collect data from your users.

 ---

 <br>

-### **Result Overview**
+### **Result Overview:**

 ![Alt Text](./assets/img/survey-form.gif)